Facial Feminization Surgery (FFS) Boston

 In order to maximize results, each patient has a comprehensive evaluation with Dr. Spiegel where a customized plan is designed to help each individual achieve their goals.
 While facial surgery is only one component of a patient’s transition, it is an important one that can alter how a person’s gender is identified.

-On average, Dr. Spiegel performs roughly 20-40 facial feminization procedures weekly, and thousands of feminization surgeries for patients from all over the United States and the world.
+Dr. Spiegel performs roughly 20-40 facial feminization procedures weekly, and thousands of feminization surgeries for patients from all over the United States and the world.
 These surgeries include full reconstruction of the forehead, nose and mandible as well as soft tissue work like dermal fat augmentation, lip lift, facelift and facial implants.
-Non-surgical adjustments can even be made to feminize the face including BOTOX to the forehead and mandible and softening up the face with injectable fillers.
+Non-surgical adjustments can even be made to feminize the face including Botox to the forehead and mandible and softening the face with injectable fillers.

 Fundamentally, the goal of FFS is to feminize the face.
 However, Dr. Spiegel believes there is an important relationship between femininity and beauty.
 As a result, we work to provide you with changes that can provide you with the most attractive feminine face possible.